In order for any party to successfully bring a claim of proving professional negligence, they will need to show the following:

-As a general rule, professionals are taken to have assumed responsibility of duty of care towards their clients.
-Obligations may also arise within an agreement is entered into, and this can sometime be above and beyond those of the standard legal obligations of duty of care requirements.
+As a general rule, professionals are taken to have assumed responsibility in the duty of care towards their clients.
+Their obligations may also arise within an agreement is entered into.
+This can sometimes be above and beyond those of the standard legal obligations of duty of care requirements.

 Breach Of Duty Or Obligations Which Leads To A Financial Loss

-On establishing that a duty of care is present, it will need to be shown that there was a breach of that duty or obligation which then lead to a financial loss.
-A breach of the duty of care is where a professional has breached a duty of care or obligation which they are required to carry out to the standard expected of that professional.
-It is also a requirement that the breach much have lead to a financial loss, a loss which will need to be identifiable.
+On establishing that a duty of care is present, it will need to be shown that there was a breach of that duty.
+Or obligation which then lead to a financial loss.
+A breach of the duty of care is where a professional has breached a duty of care.
+Or obligation which they are required to carry out to the standard expected of that professional.
+It is also a requirement that the breach much have lead to a financial loss.
+This loss which will need to be identifiable.

-In the construction and building industry, there are often many parties involved in a project and this can complicate matters somewhat.
+In the construction and building industry, there are often many parties involved in a project.
+This can complicate matters somewhat.
 So how can you tell if a breach has occurred, and what issues are down to which parties?

-It is important to look at what was required, and whether it complies with the standard required of that professional or not.
-If there is any problems, you need to understand what the problem is, and who else could have either caused or contributed in any way to the situation.
-If you are unsure on the matter, it may be wise to appoint an expert to assess and advise on the position, which could in turn assist in guiding the parties in any discussions.
+It is important to look at what was required.
+To consider whether it complies with the standard required of that professional, or not.
+If there is any problems, you need to understand what the problem is.
+It needs to be understood who else could have either caused, or contributed in any way to the situation.
+If you are unsure on the matter, it may be wise to appoint an expert to assess and advise on the position.
+This could in turn assist in guiding the parties in any ongoing discussions.